Round 1

 1

-snooker player co-hosted the TV show "Big Break" with Jim
+Which snooker player co-hosted the TV show "Big Break" with Jim Davidson?

 JOHN VIRGO